Main Pages

 Liberation involves freeing this dynamism.
 To free the soul’s dynamism is to free her from being limited and constrained by rigidity and fixation, which means to find a way to deal with her structures so that there will be no such rigidity and fixation any longer.
 This requires that we first recognize all the structures as structures and the realities perceived through them as not fundamental defining truths.
 For the soul to be able to recognize a structure for what it is, the structure must become conscious and fully manifest in our awareness.
 This is not an easy undertaking, for structures can continue to effectively structure our experience only if they remain largely unconscious.
 In other words, in order for our ego structures to function as structures, we need to believe that they and their influences are fundamental truths about ourselves and reality.
 In fact, we arrive at the end of ego development with the crystallized belief that the views these structures define to the soul are fundamental and unchanging truths.
 Henceforth, the soul is resistant to investigating these structures, taking the view that their patterns are self-evident truths.
 Therefore, a more indirect approach is often preferable.
 A useful approach is to be empathic and attuned to the soul’s ongoing normal experience and preoccupations, taking into consideration the natural need for mirroring, recognition, and understanding.
 At the same time our exploration employs and expresses the soul’s longing to know herself as deeply and completely as possible.
 Taken together, these considerations, along with many more that we will discuss elsewhere, point to the value of approaching one’s inner liberation by exploring one’s everyday experience and its preoccupations.

-Identity can be More or Less Rigidly Identified with a Particular Content of the Self
+Identity Can be More or Less Rigidly Identified with a Particular Content of the Self

 The identity can be more or less rigidly identified with a particular content of the self.
 Some aspects of the identity, typically the more false ones, are felt as shaky and easily challenged.
 This leads to a certain grasping or tightness of identification, creating rigidity rather than flexibility in the sense of who one is.
 Psychodynamic theory and practice have explored extensively the defense mechanisms employed to maintain our rigidly fixed identities.
 When a person’s sense of identity is particularly weak, he can become desperate to identify with any content that will give his identity structure.
 In this situation, the function of identifying becomes extremely rigid, and we cannot easily allow any distance from a particular notion of ourselves.
 We might feel fear, or even terror, that any crack in our sense of ourselves will threaten the structure, cohesion, and stability of our self-identity.
 What we would normally call a stronger identity is somewhat secure, cohesive and stable.
 This stability allows the identity more freedom to be flexible, so that the self is more relaxed with respect to particular contents or patterns of experience.